-San Pedro is an excellent location to base yourself in.
-The population is roughly 15,000 people and it is part of the Belize District .
+First, San Pedro is an excellent location to base yourself in.
+The population is roughly 17,000 people and it is part of the Belize District .
 It is the number one tourist destination for travelers to Belize, so it has all the resources you need to get the most out of your trip.
 There’s an excellent expat and local community on the island, you’ll be welcomed with open arms and find friends easily.
 Check out How to Spend One Day in Caye Caulker for more information on the other Caye.

 Stann Creek District (Placencia | Dangriga | Hopkins)

 Cayo District (Mountain Pine Ridge | Santa Elena)

 The pace is slower and more relaxed on the mainland.
 Spend your days listening to birds and howler monkeys, looking out into the jungle.
 This district is home to ancient Maya sites such as Xunantunich, Caracol, and Cahal Pech.
 This region is known for their agricultural production, growing citrus and bananas.
 Cayo’s town, Spanish Lookout, is known for the Mennonite communities.
-This district has a population of around 53,000 people (2000 census).
+This district has a population of around 73,000 people (2010 census).

 Research Before you Move to Belize

 It is necessary to do some research before visiting or up and moving somewhere.
 Determine what requirements a location has for you to be happy and satisfied, as well as what your job needs you to have.
 Think of questions like – can you afford two leases?
 How much will your monthly budget be?
 How much time will you spend on activities?
-Conducting research on this topic is important to prepare for a move, whether it be a short term or long term move.
+Conducting research on this topic is important to prepare for a move, whether it be a short term or long-term move.
 Fortunately, there are many online resources available to assist you in planning your journey.

 Articles and blogs are excellent sources of knowledge, especially for traveling to a country such as Belize.
 Facebook pages such as The guide to moving to Belize | Facebook or Ambergris Caye Tourists | Facebook are great resources to ask questions and read about other people’s experiences in real time.
 Search Drift Inn Belize’s blogs for more information on living in Belize.